 It’s important to underline that finding the right set of colors for a product is a tricky process that requires a fair amount of analysis, and a fair share of trial and error.

-In today’s article, we’ll take a closer look at how you should use accent colors to help optimize your users’ experience (UX) with the products you design.
+In today’s article, we’ll take a closer look at what's an accent color and how you should use accent colors to help optimize your users’ experience (UX) with the products you design.

 Let’s dive right in, shall we?